(This article was published on 30 March 2020 and updated on 23 May 2025)

 • Significant judgements

 The uncertainty around these events may increase the level of estimation uncertainty when measuring insurance liabilities.
-This may require enhanced disclosures and may also affect sensitivity analysis disclosures.
+This may require enhanced disclosures and could affect sensitivity analysis disclosures.
 [IAS 1.125, IFRS 17.93–94, 117–132]

 • Financial instruments